While most insurance claims are accepted, there are processes in place if your insurer disputes your claim.

 TIP: Your insurer must have been given an opportunity to resolve the dispute with you directly.
 In most cases, your insurer will respond within 15 business days to let you know the outcome of the dispute however your insurer may take up to 45 days to respond from the time you make a complaint, if for example, it requires further information or it is investigating the matter.

-Usually the internal dispute resolution team can sort out any problems you have, but if your dispute remains unresolved or you are unhappy with the decision, your insurer will refer you to the free and independent external dispute resolution scheme of which it is a member, usually the Financial Ombudsman Service (FOS).
+Usually the internal dispute resolution team can sort out any problems you have, but if your dispute remains unresolved or you are unhappy with the decision, your insurer will refer you to the free and independent external dispute resolution scheme of which it is a member, usually the Australian Financial Complaints Authority.

-The FOS independently and impartially examines general insurance disputes between general insurance companies and customers who hold policies for home and contents, motor vehicle, travel and other forms of general insurance.
+The AFCA independently and impartially examines general insurance disputes between general insurance companies and customers who hold policies for home and contents, motor vehicle, travel and other forms of general insurance.

 Taking your dispute further